Qvarta/EWW_dots/README.md

 # My Eww Dotfiles for Hyprland.

 This is my eww dotfiles repository.
-App launcher -rofi, the other widgets are EWW.
+All widgets are EWW.

 ![preview](eww/images/screenshot/1.jpg)